Extremal Peisert-type graphs without the strict-EKR property: Classification of non-canonical cliques in extremal graphs

 Next, we deduce two interesting corollaries.

 \begin{corollary} Let $q$ be a square such that $q \geq 9$.
 Then the number of extremal Peisert-type graphs defined over $\F_{q^2}$ is given by $(q+1)\sqrt{q}$. \end{corollary}

 \begin{proof} We count the total number of non-canonical cliques containing 0 among all extremal graphs defined over $\F_{q^2}$.
 According to Proposition~\ref{prop:3}, each such clique is a $2$-dimensional subspace over $\F_{\sqrt{q}}$ which is not a $1$-dimensional subspace over $\F_q$.
-Thus, the total number of such non-canonical cliques is equal to the difference of the size of the following two Grassmannians:
+Thus, the total number of such non-canonical cliques is equal to the difference of the following two Gaussian coefficients:

 Note that Proposition~\ref{prop:3} also states that a non-canonical clique in an extremal graph uniquely determines the connection set of the graph, and thus determines the graph.
 By Proposition~\ref{prop:NonCanonicalCliquesCube}, each extremal graph has $\sqrt{q}+1$ non-canonical cliques.
 Thus, the corollary follows immediately. \end{proof}